MARTIMM/pod-render/doc/pod-render.md

 ### pod-file

 This is the file where to find the pod documentation and is rendered.
-The result is placed in the current directory or, when a directory **doc** exists, in that directory.
 A pod file is checked to have at least 5 pod render commands like `=begin ...` or `=for ...` to get rendered.

 ### pod-dir